MatthewFallon/nh-stream/computer.md

 ## OBS

+Before starting OBS, check the Onedrive icon in the bottom toolbar.
+If it is fully synced, you can start OBS.
 Start the second from the right program on the toolbar, OBS.

-### Setup Wizard
+### Missing Files

-On start up it will list missing files, you can skip this notification for now.
-Go to Tools>Auto-Config Wizard on the top bar to prep the stream:
+On start up it will list missing files, you can use this to select all the powerpoint slides if they aren't longer than the missing files.

-Auto Config Wizard

-Inside of this, click ok until you reach the option for stream key.
-Double-click to higlight the current key and paste to replace with the new one from facebook.

-Paste Stream Key

-Click next and agree and wait for it to set the new setting.
+Click "Search Directory" and then select the current dates folder in the New Hope Service Folder (Pinned on the side)

+It will say something like "49 out of 100" found. if the first number is the same as the second, you will have to reset the slides as it may be missing some above that second number.
+Go to Set Powerpoint Slides.

+**REMEMBER** to check if the "Slides found" listed

-### Set Powerpoint Slides
+### Set Powerpoint Slides (Optional)

-Afterwards, on the bottom toolbar, select the “4) Powerpoint” Option and then double click the “Image Slideshow” on the left hand side to set the images for the powerpoint.
+On the side toolbar, select the “4) Powerpoint” Option and then, in the component sections below it, find and double click the “Image Slideshow” hand side to get to the properties to set the images for the powerpoint.

 Powerpoint Slides

-Scroll down to the list of images in the slide show, select the first one and press Ctrl+a to select all of them.
+Scroll down to the list of images in the slide show, select the first one and press [Ctrl+a] to select all of them.
 Press the “-“ option on the left to clear them all and then press the “+” and select files to add the new images.

 Reset the images in slideshow